isblab/Integrative_docking_benchmark/README.md

 **License:** [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-**Publications:** Zhang, Y., _et._ al.A new discrete-geometry approach for integrative docking of proteins using chemical crosslinks.
+**Publications:** Zhang, Y., _et._ al. A new discrete-geometry approach for integrative docking of proteins using chemical crosslinks.